animatedmax/spring-data-geode/src/main/markdown/index.md

 The general rule is that once any additional arguments (that is, Region data and filter) are resolved, the remaining arguments must correspond exactly, in order and type, to the expected Function method parameters.
-The method’s return type must be void or a type that may be serialized (as a `java.io.Serializable`, `DataSerializable`, or `PdxSerializable`).
+The method's return type must be void or a type that may be serialized (as a `java.io.Serializable`, `DataSerializable`, or `PdxSerializable`).
 The latter is also a requirement for the calling arguments.